Embracing What God Gave You

 There were many girls in my classes who were extremely gifted athletes.
 They excelled at basketball, softball, and volleyball.
 They were appreciated by the whole school.
 I felt envy.

 It didn’t stop in high school.
-Even through a lot of college and my young adult life, I still hadn’t felt like I found my niche.
+Even through my college years and my young adult life, I still hadn’t felt like I found my niche.

 Despite having no natural affinity for music, despite having extreme stage fright, and despite there not being a single musical gene in my family, I decided I was going to force myself to be a great musician.